di/pip-api/README.md

 However, this does not mean that people haven't tried to `import pip`, usually to end up with much headache when `pip`'s maintainers do routine refactoring.

+## Goal
-This project attempts to provide an importable `pip` API, which is _fully compliant_ with the recommended method of using `pip` from your program.
+The goal of this project is to provide an importable `pip` API, which is _fully compliant_ with the recommended method of using `pip` from your program.

+How?
+By providing an importable API that wraps command-line calls to `pip`, this library can be used as a drop-in replacement for existing uses of `pip`'s internal API.

+### Scope
+This goal means that any new API added here must have the following
+equivalents:

+- some internal `pip` API (or combination of internal APIs)
+- some CLI calls (or combination of CLI calls)

+Any functionality that is not currently possible from internal `pip` API or CLI calls is out of scope.

 ## Supported Commands